- Address: Angers

 Extra stadium info – Stade Raymond-Kopa

-Angers SCO, the first sports club from Angers with 100,000 followers on its main social media page, use the venue named Stade Raymond-Kopa for home games.
+In 1969, 22,000 people showed up for a football match between Angers SCO and Olympique de Marseille at the Stade Raymond-Kopa.
+It became a record attendance for the stadium.
+Angers SCO, the first sports club from Angers with 100,000 followers on its main social media page, was founded in 1919.
 They played their first-ever French top-flight football league matches in 1956.
 Angers SCO finished 11th place in their inaugural top-flight league season.
 They won 10 of the 34 league games during that football season.
 11 matches ended in a draw.
 In 1957, Angers SCO reached the French cup final for the first time in their history.
 They lost the game.
 Eight football players scored in the cup final.